aurbac/amplify-quicksight-dashboard-embedded/README.md

 For the file **amplify/backend/function/getQuickSightDashboardEmbedURL/src/app.js** replace the content with the following lines.

-Inside the code replace the following values with your owns:
+Inside the code replace the following values with your own values that can be found in your CloudFormation stacks  :

 * `<cognito-authenticated-role>`
 * `<identity-pool-id>`